Houdini (1953 film): Plot

 In Berlin Harry searches for the reclusive Von Schweger.
 Meanwhile, Harry is arrested for fraud, but during his trial, he denies ever claiming to have supernatural powers, insisting his tricks are accomplished through physical means.
 To prove his point, Harry locks himself inside a safe in the courtroom and successfully escapes.
 Vindicated, Harry then goes to see Von Schweger, who finally responded to his queries.
-However, Von Schweger's assistant, Otto (Torin Thatcher), says the magician died two days earlier.
+However, Von Schweger's assistant, Otto, says the magician died two days earlier.
 Otto reveals that Von Schweger summoned Harry to ask him the secret of "dematerialization", a feat he accomplished once but could not repeat.
 Although Harry demurs, Otto insists on becoming Harry's new assistant and travels with him to New York City.

 Once back in America, Harry finds he is virtually unknown.
 For publicity, he hangs upside down on a skyscraper flagpole, constrained by a straitjacket.
 Harry executes the escape and soon becomes known.
 Harry prepares to be submerged in a box in the cold Detroit River.
 During the performance, the chain holding the box breaks, and it drops into an opening in the ice-covered river.
 Although Harry escapes the box, the current drags him downstream.
 He struggles to find air pockets under the ice and swim back to the opening.
 Above, Bess and the horrified audience assume Harry has drowned and proclaim his demise.
 To Bess's relief, Harry shows up later at their hotel, saying that he heard his mother's voice, directing him toward the opening.
 Just then, Harry receives word that his mother died at the exact time that he heard her calling.

 Two years later in New York, Harry has not performed since his mother's death.
 He tells a reporter that he has been attempting to contact his mother's spirit, without success.
 Harry invites the reporter to attend a seance with him.
 The medium appears to have contacted his mother, but Harry and Otto expose her as a fake.
 After a public crusade against phony mediums, Harry plans to return to the stage and builds a torture water cell for the occasion.
 Terrified, Bess threatens to leave Harry unless he drops the dangerous trick, and he agrees not to perform it.
 Before the show, Harry admits to Otto that his appendix area is tender, but goes on, despite the pain.
 When the audience noisily demands that he perform the advertised "water torture" trick, Harry succumbs.
 He is immersed, upside down, in a tank of water.
 Weak, Harry is unable to escape and loses consciousness.
 Otto breaks the tank's glass, and after reviving, the now-dying Harry vows to a weeping Bess that, if possible, he will return.